logto-io/connectors/packages/connector-saml/README.md

 > ℹ️ **Note**
 >
 > Per current Logto's design, we only support Redirect-binding for sending authentication request and POST-binding for receiving SAML assertion.
-Although this sound not cool, but we believe that the current design can handle most of your use cases.
+Although this sounds not cool, but we believe that the current design can handle most of your use cases.
 If you have any problems, feel free to reach out!

 ## Configure SAML connector (SP)